Mesh Quality

 In order to locate and highlight poor quality elements in a mesh:

-2. Select the Mesh Quality Mesh Quality option from the toolbar or the Mesh menu.
+- Select the Mesh Quality option from the toolbar or the Mesh menu.

 The elements which are highlighted, are those which conform to the criteria of a "poor quality" element, as defined by the Mesh Quality Metrics (see below).
 In most cases, you will need to zoom in to get a good view of the highlighted poor-quality elements and determine what may be the cause of the problem.
 Each metric has a set colour that will be used to show the elements that are within a particular metric query range.